ppy/osu-wiki/wiki/Tournaments/UKCC/X/en.md

 ### Banning

 - Each player will have **one** ban.
-- Players have **2 minutes** to ban a map.
+- Players have **two minutes** to ban a map.
 Failure to ban a map within this time limit results in a lost ban.
 - There are no restrictions on bans and picks.
 Players are free to ban/pick any map regardless of mod.

 ### Warmups